MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

    - **Bins:** The compiled binaries for each platform architecture, where applicable.
    - **Include:** The Microsoft Information Protection SDK header files
-   - **Samples:** Source code for the sample applications
+   - **Samples:** Source code for sample applications

-   On Windows, the SDK can be installed via the NuGet package manager console in Visual Studio:
+   If you're doing Visual Studio development, the SDK can be also installed via the NuGet Package Manager Console:

     ```console
     Install-Package Microsoft.InformationProtection.File